Chronosymbolic Learning: Efficient CHC Solving with Symbolic Reasoning and Inductive Learning: Discussion and Future Work

+\paragraph{Discussion on the alternative design choices for learner and reasoner.} Many existing methods can potentially be integrated into our modular framework.
+For the learner in \name, ICE framework \cite{garg2014ice}, ICE-DT \cite{garg2016learning} Interval-DT \cite{xu2020interval} which have special designs for implication samples can also be valid choices.
+Additionally, symbolic (binary) classification algorithms can be a suitable choice.
+For the reasoner, model-based projection (MBP) \cite{komuravelli2016smt} can be integrated straightforwardly, while IC3 \cite{bradley2011sat}, PDR \cite{vizel2014interpolating}, Spacer \cite{komuravelli2013automatic}, and GSpacer \cite{vediramana2020global} require more careful design (e.g., supporting tentative zones) because of the introduction of over-approximation zones.
+If such tentative zones are introduced, a wider range of methods that generalize data points to zones, e.g., symbolic regression \cite{makke2024interpretable,brolos2021approach} methods and convex hull algorithms \cite{bjorner2015property} can be applied.

-Despite the success, there is much future work for us to do.
-First off, our learner (i.e., the machine learning toolchain) is just designed for generating linear expressions (and some very simple non-linear operators like \texttt{mod}), which is difficult to handle CHCs with complex non-linear arithmetic very well (can only try to solve them through \textit{expansion} of the zones).
-More adaptation work should be done to enable the search from more general abstract domains.
-Second, our strategy for finding safe and unsafe zones is relatively primitive.
-More advanced logical reasoning algorithms can be tried out for computing those zones, e.g., Spacer-styled algorithms, where generalization and summarization of zones should be carefully balanced.
-Thirdly, in our implementation, different learning strategies could affect which subset of the benchmarks can be solved, as Chronosymbolic-cover outperforms Chronosymbolic-single by a large margin.
-We plan to do more analysis on how the strategies affect performance and attempt to automate the selection of a suitable strategy for each instance.
-Last but not least, currently, our tool only uses elementary algorithms to reason about the zones, which is not optimized for large CHC systems (e.g., many instances in CHC-COMP).
-We plan to devote more effort to engineering to improve the scalability of our toolkit.
-We will also consider how the downstream machine learning procedure can be more efficient (e.g., to make the computation more incremental) when a large number of Boolean variables exist.
+\paragraph{Future work.} Despite the promising result, there are several avenues for future work.
+Firstly, our learner primarily generates linear expressions (and some simple non-linear operators like \texttt{mod}), necessitating adaptation for broader abstract domains.
+It is also crucial to develop and integrate machine learning algorithms that are specifically tailored for this problem within the framework (e.g., how we can obtain a good partition or classifier with the existence of samples and zones).
+Second, our strategy for identifying safe and unsafe zones is primitive, prompting the exploration of advanced logical reasoning algorithms like IC3-style approaches, where zone generalization and summarization should be carefully balanced.
+Thirdly, we acknowledge the influence of different learning strategies on benchmark solving (as Chronosymbolic-cover outperforms Chronosymbolic-single by a large margin) and intend to conduct comprehensive analyses for automated strategy selection.
+Lastly, currently, our tool only uses elementary algorithms for zone reasoning, which is not optimized for large CHC systems (e.g., many instances in CHC-COMP).
+Additionally, our algorithmic support for non-linear CHCs is also limited.
+We plan to dedicate efforts to engineering improvements and explore ways to enhance efficiency in downstream machine learning procedures, particularly when handling numerous Boolean variables.